tweag/nickel/doc/manual/syntax.md

 [ 1, 2, 3 ]
 ```

-### Record
+### Records

 Records are key-value storage, or in Nickel terms, field-value storage.
-They are
+They
-delimited by `{` and `}`, and elements are separated with `,`.
-Field-value
+are delimited by `{` and `}`, and elements are separated with `,`.
+A field
-elements are noted as `field = value`.
+definition is written as `field = value`.
 The fields are strings, but can be
-written without quotes `"` if they respect identifiers syntax.
+written without quotes `"` if they would be valid identifiers.
 Values can be of
 any type.
 Elements inside a record are unordered.
 Two records can be *merged*
 together using the operator `&`.
 The reader can find more information about
 merging in the [section on merging](./merging.md).

-Examples:
+Here are some valid Nickel records:

 ```nickel
 {}